shelleywong/CSCI211-Course-Materials/Programs/program03.md

 ## Overview

 Implement a linked-list of pointers to Video objects
-> Note: See [the P2 writeup](https://github.com/shelleywong/CSCI211-Course-Materials/blob/main/Programs/program02.md) for a description of class Video
+> Note: P3 will use the Video class that you used in P2.
+See [the  writeup](https://github.com/shelleywong/CSCI211-Course-Materials/blob/main/Programs/program02.md) for a description of class Video.

 Implement a `main()` that reads and executes commands.
 Your program must handle the following commands:
-1. Insert a new video into the linked-list
+1. Insert a new video into the linked list
 2. Print all the videos in the list
 3. Lookup a video by title and print it
 4. Print the number of videos in the list